-While you’re experiencing treatment and recovery at The Bluffs, you can take part in the evidence-based forms of treatment that are right for you.
+While you’re experiencing treatment and recovery at Vertava Health of Ohio, you can take part in the evidence-based forms of treatment that are right for you.

 Our qualified staff can provide compassionate and evidence-based care.
 You can rely upon treatment methods and therapy at our facility because an entire community of practice has worked with these treatment methods and experienced their positive results.